ruth-mapr/drill/_docs/query/get-started/003-lesson3-plugin.md

 ---
-title: "Lesson 3 Connect to Data Sources"
+title: "Lesson 3 Create a Storage Plugin"
 parent: "Getting Started Tutorial"
 ---
 The Drill default storage plugins support common file formats.
 If you need support for some other file format, create a custom storage plugin.
-You can also create a storage plugin to simplify queries.
-You query by simply using the workspace name instead of a long path name.
+You can also create a storage plugin to simplify querying file having long path names.
+A workspace name replaces the long path name.

-This lesson covers how to create a storage plugin to simplify queries.
+This lesson covers how to create and use a storage plugin to simplify queries.
 First, you create the storage plugin in the Drill Web UI.
 Next, you connect to the file through the plugin to query a file, and then a directory, and finally you query multiple files in a directory.